 Long Lines / Training Lines – Some safety considerations for longer dog leads

-Brass or Nickel fittings – What do you chose?
-Brass can be abused.
-Leads with brass fittings can be hung outdoors or used in the wet without drying and still work nicely.
+Brass or Nickel fittings? – What do you choose?
+Leads with brass fittings can be kept outdoors or used in the wet without drying and still work effectively.
 We only use the finest solid brass fittings.
-Our trigger hooks are solid brass and our O rings are solid brass Harness Rings.
+Our brass trigger hooks are solid brass and our O rings are solid brass Harness Rings.

 Use as a trailing lead – Only let your dogs’ lead trail behind him/her when you are:

-- sure you have a recall any way
+- sure they have a recall anyway

-- sure s/he wont get tangled
+- sure s/he won’t get tangled

 - sure s/he won’t run off and get lost AND tangled (hence stuck and unable to move)

-- just using as a fail safe when your dog maybe doesn’t like to be caught at the end of a walk in a safe area
+- just using as a fail-safe when your dog maybe doesn’t like to be caught at the end of a walk in a safe area

 What to expect regarding how long your lead should last